murphya14/portfolio/README.md

  - [Postgres](https://www.postgresql.org/)
  -- A free and open-source relational database management system emphasizing extensibility and technical standards compliance.
  - Google Chrome Developer Tools

+## Functionality

+### Apps

+#### Accounts
+This was created using Django built-in authentication for login and register for users.
+Additionally, I created a profile for the user.

+*Note to assessors, please use the following to log into the admin dashboard: assessor / assessor

+**Note to assessors, To view as a user, Please use the following accounts:

+mary / mary
+john / john

+#### Home
+The function of this app is the render a Home page.

+#### Hobby Product
+This app contains the vast majority of the CRUD elements of the site.
+It interacts with other apps.
+In hindsight, the naming of this app was too similar to the project and this caused issues.

+#### Cart
+The cart shows the amount of items the user has before purchase and also gives the user the ability to remove items from the cart.

+#### Checkout
+Checkout is handled using the secure payment process implemented using Stripe.

+#### Reviews
+The Review app allows the user to browse other users reviews and if they hold an account, the user can also leave a review.
+The review app also allows an average rating to be calculated based on consumers feedback.

+#### Search
+The search app holds the logic for the different categories.

 ## Testing

 ### Responsiveness